babonet13/HostYourNode/What/readme.md

 Objectives
 -
-The goal of this section is to help you to understand WTF is a __100% container-based Bitcoin full stack__ !
+The goal of this section is to help you to understand WTF is a __100% container-oriented Bitcoin full stack__ !

 In order to understand that, you need to understand both :
 * What is a _full Bitcoin stack_ ?